The Board CV for CEOs

 At this level, you will consider your visibility in the industry and marketplace.
 What conferences have you keynoted?
-What panels have you sat on?
+What panels have you served?
 What is your media exposure?
-Thinking beyond the operations of your own organization to the broader business ecosystem will create a springboard for your board-level achievements.
+Reaching beyond the operations of your organization to the broader business ecosystem will create a springboard to showcase your board-level achievements.

 “You need to think ‘beyond glittering generalities.’
 You need to articulate and own your participation in ground-breaking achievements.
 New product launches, taking your company to market-leading performance in spite of a downturn in the economy, averting a major crisis—these are the results boards are looking for today to direct performance and manage risk.”